 - d.
 Under 'Reports', three checkboxes are provided to indicate what to show in the formatted reports of facility analyses. - i.
-Messages: If this is checked, any messages displayed in the Information window will also be displayed on the facility formatted report.
+Messages: If this is checked, any warning or error messages displayed in the Information window will also be displayed on the facility formatted report.